 How to Choose a Vinyl Replacement Window System

 There are many factors to consider that will affect the performance of the window system as well as its energy efficiency.
-Window systems consist of the frame, insulating glass, seal and all other components such as cam locks, rollers, etc. In addition to the previously mentioned information regarding the glass and gas fills of a window system, the frame is also very important.
+Window systems consist of the frame, insulating glass, seal and all other components such as cam locks, rollers, etc. In addition the glass and gas fills of a window system are also very important.

 The frame is important not only to its appearance but its insulating factor as well.
 One important thing to consider is fusion-welded corners.
 This process lines up all four corners to be exactly even and then welds the entire frame together.
 There is a wide cost range for this with differing results depending upon the amount of money spent for this process.
 Properly done, it increases the strength and longevity of the window frame.